memoryInject/wsl-clipboard/README.md

 Hello
 ```

-The main reason these sctipts exists is, it is easy to use with Neovim when we use system clipboard.
+The main reason these sctipts exists is, it is easy to use with Neovim and Tmux when we use system clipboard.

 ### Neovim integration
 If you are running Neovim under WSL and want to use system clipboard, add the lua script into your configuration: